hanabi/hanabi.github.io/Reference.md

 * Normally, when a playable card is clued again, it is interpreted as an *Double Play Ejection* on the very next player.
 * However, in the *Duck* variants, it instead means to play slot 1 as a *Known Bluff*.

-### Dual-Color Mix Conventions
+### Black & Rainbow

-* These conventions apply to the *Dual-Color Mix* variant.
+* These conventions apply to any variant with a black suit and a rainbow suit.

 #### Crazy 3 Saves & Crazy 4 Saves

-* In this variant, it is possible to violate *Good Touch Principle* by cluing black to save a black 3 or a black 4, because there can be other useless rainbow cards in the hand.
+* It is possible to violate *Good Touch Principle* by cluing black to save a black 3 or a black 4, because there can be other useless rainbow cards in the hand.
-* Thus, for this variant, a second exception to the *Black 3 and Black 4 Saves* convention is added:
+* Thus, a second exception to the *Black 3 and Black 4 Saves* convention is added:
   * if the number clue was required to avoid violating *Good Touch Principle*
-* *Crazy 3 Saves* & *Crazy 4 Saves* do **not** apply to 5-player games; see the next section.

-#### 5-Player Alterations
+### Dual-Color Mix 5-Player Alterations

 * These conventions only apply to the *Dual-Color Mix* variant with 5 players.
-* Nearly all of the conventional "rules" are closely followed in 5-player games, regardless of the variant.
-And the same goes for 4-player games in the *Dual-Color Mix* variant.
-* However, 5-player *Dual-Color Mix* is extremely difficult.
-Thus, we have slightly altered some conventions to be more "aggressive" in this game type:
+* Since it is so difficult, some conventions are "turned off":
-  1) No *Crazy 3 Saves* and no *Crazy 4 Saves* – you must duplicate a rainbow card if you want to save a black 3 or black 4
+  1) No *Crazy 3 Saves* and no *Crazy 4 Saves* – you must duplicate a rainbow card if you want to save a black 3 or black 4.
-  2) No Locked Hand Saves – locked players must perform a "hard burn" if they have no normal *Play Clues* or *Save Clues* or off-chop 5's to clue
+  2) No *Locked Hand Saves* – locked players must perform a "hard burn" if they have no normal *Play Clues* or *Save Clues* or off-chop 5's to clue.
-* Besides these specific alterations, you should also account for the fact that the team will play more risky in general – more aggressive discards, more letting cards "ride" on chop, and so forth.

 ### Empty Clues